GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 - `DISABLED`: The app doesn't support creating a new cluster as part of app deployment.
 User must select a pre-existing cluster.
 - `STRICT`: The app specified strict requirements for number of nodes and machine type which should be used if creating a new cluster as part of app deployment.

-Use `creationGuidance` to specify instructions which will explain to end-user how they should create a cluster that will be compatible with the app.
+Use `creationGuidance` to specify instructions which will explain to end-user how they should create a cluster that will be compatible with the app. `creationGuidance` is required if constraint type is set as `DISABLED`.

 For instance, the following specifies that a new cluster can not be created as part of deployment and customer must select an existing cluster with GPU.